For Immediate Release

 “Mississauga is home to 50,000 residents of Polish descent.
 The John Paul II Polish Cultural Centre, located in our community, is an important gathering place to celebrate Polish culture year round.

-“Beatified in 2011, Pope Saint John Paul II was recognized as a global statesman undertaking exhaustive international missionary work, which included travels to Toronto for World Youth Day in 2002.
+“Beatified in 2011, Pope Saint John Paul II was recognized as a global statesman undertaking exhaustive international missionary work, which included travels to Toronto for a historic World Youth Day in 2002.
+John Paul II once famously said the “the future starts today, not tomorrow.”
+His words were a call to action to all people of all ages to bring about positive, lasting change.

 “Pope John Paul II’s personal motto was “totally yours”.
 These two words speak volumes about his unbreakable faith and unwavering commitment to serving the greater good.”